rdegges/rdegges-blog/articles/2010/transparent-telephony-part-3-making-and-recei.md

 (/etc/asterisk/sip.conf) and look at your extension definition.

 Right click on the main window display in X-Lite and click on 'SIP Account Settings'.
-Now click 'Add…' to add a SIP account.
+Now click 'Add...' to add a SIP account.

 Here are the values you should fill in: